Q. What is an EFDA (Expanded Function Dental Auxiliary?

 Q. How do I apply?

-A. Download and complete the Application Packet from the website and include required documentation with an acceptable form of payment.
+A. Download and complete the Application Packet (PDF) from the website and include required documentation with an acceptable form of payment.
 Payment address is on the EFDA webpage.

 Q. How are candidates accepted into the program?